michaeldfisher/autonomy-and-verification.github.io/_events/fmas.md

 Our confirmed invited speakers are:

-* [Claudio Menghi](https://claudiomenghi.github.io/index.html) whose research interests include the Engineering of Robotic Systems and has previous work using formal methods in this area.
+* [Claudio Menghi](https://claudiomenghi.github.io/index.html), from the University of Luxembourg.
+His research interests are in the field of formal methods and software engineering, with specific interests in cyber-physical systems, robotics, and formal verification.
+* [Kristin Y. Rozier](https://www.aere.iastate.edu/kyrozier/), from Iowa State University.
+Her research interest cover a wide range of formal methods, including model checking and runtime verification, as well as system and safety health management for intelligent, autonomous Unmanned Aerial Systems.

 ## Submission Information